Executive Leadership Team

 President and CEO

 Sean Hubert joined CCC in 2007 after a decade managing affordable housing communities in Oregon and Washington.
 Sean has overseen over $340 million in real estate development at CCC including 1,650 units of housing created or preserved and over 150,000 square feet of clinic and service space.
-As strategy officer, he is responsible for collaboratively developing, communicating, executing and sustaining CCC’s strategic initiatives.
+As Vice President and Chief Strategy Officer, he is responsible for collaboratively developing, communicating, executing and sustaining CCC’s strategic initiatives.
 He also supports CCC’s communication, policy and advocacy work to improve overall systems alignment for comprehensive and effective housing, health, recovery and employment approaches.

 CCC’s real estate portfolio consists of approximately 2,115 units of affordable housing and several clinical, commercial, and administrative facilities.
 CCC’s housing and services team serves about 3,500 people each year who are homeless or at risk of homelessness, and provides a diverse range of supportive housing programs including those helping people in recovery from drug or alcohol addiction, homeless veterans, re-entry programs for people exiting the criminal justice system and housing integrated with health care programming.

 Sean is active in a number of community and industry efforts.
 He has served as a board member of Housing Oregon (formerly Oregon Opportunity Network) and the Oregon Facility Authority, and has been an advisory member to several local and statewide initiatives.
 He holds a Bachelor of Arts in English and Communications from Shippensburg University and is a licensed property manager in Oregon.

 Peter Beyer, M.B.A., C.P.A.